sensu/catalog/README.md

   * `deregistration`
   * `remediation`

+* `display_name`

+  Integration display name (e.g. "Pagerduty Incidents"), displayed as the integration name in the in-app integration browser.

 * `short_description`

-  Integration short description (e.g. "Pagerduty Incidents"), displayed as the integration name in the in-app integration browser.
+  Integration short description (e.g. "Create and resolve incidents with Pagerduty"), displayed in the in-app integration browser on hover.

 * `supported_platforms`